-These North American native wildflowers will do extremely well in extended cold winter conditions.
-They bloom nicely in the warmer months and survive harsh winters.
+Several North American native wildflowers do extremely well in extended cold winter conditions.
+They bloom nicely in the warmer months and manage to survive harsh winters.
 Many will feed songbirds if you leave the stalks and seedheads standing past fall cleanup.
-As a bonus, they will also often drop seed and create lots of little “volunteer” plants nearby.
-Taking advantage of the hardiness of these native plants, you can quickly fill a lot of garden space with strong and hardy flowers.
+As a bonus, they will also often drop seeds and create lots of little “volunteer” plants nearby.
+If you take advantage of the hardiness of these native plants, you can quickly fill a lot of garden space with strong and hardy flowers.

 1. Blue Flax (Linum Lewisii)